-A grade lower than a C in any undergraduate or graduate course required in the DPT curriculum will result in dismissal from the Physical Therapy Program and may result in dismissal from the college.
+A grade lower than a C in any undergraduate or graduate course required in the DPT curriculum will result in dismissal from the Physical Therapy Program and may result in dismissal from the University.
 Once a student is dismissed from the Program they may not re-apply to the DPT Program.

 Attendance and punctuality in all classes and clinical education assignments is required, unless the student is excused for extenuating and extraordinary life circumstances.
 If absence is due to illness, a note signed by an M.D. should be submitted.
 Missing one weekend day per semester is equivalent to missing three to four classes in a traditional program and may jeopardize a student’s standing in the program.
 Course instructors or clinical instructors must be notified in advance regarding absences.
 Failure to do this will result in a review of the situation by the Faculty Review Committee.
 Possible results of absenteeism may include a written warning and/or additional assignments.
 If a student misses a test or exam without previously contacting the instructor, the situation will be reviewed by the faculty and may result in a grade of F for that test or exam.

 Absence from any clinical education assignment must be made up or may result in a failing grade in the course.